 Sports broadcasting is changing in the Internet age.
 Here’s why.

-Sports broadcasters are facing a new challenge when it comes to digital media: how to adapt to the changes brought on by the internet.
+Sports broadcasters are facing a new challenge in digital media: how to adapt to the changes brought on by the internet.

 How Sports Broadcasting Has Evolved

-Today, sports broadcasters are no longer just limited to radio, television, and newspapers, but now include the Internet.
-In fact, the Internet is changing sports broadcasting even more rapidly than its changing sports itself.
+Today, sports broadcasters are no longer limited to radio, television, and newspapers; they now include the Internet.
+The Internet is changing sports broadcasting even more rapidly than it is changing sports itself.
 At the same time, traditional media are undergoing major changes of their own.
 Some are simply disappearing, and others are evolving to take on new forms.
 The sports broadcaster who adapts will remain relevant and relevant, whereas those who don’t may soon find themselves in trouble.

 How the Internet Has Changed the Game

-Today, the Internet has changed sports broadcasting in many ways, most notably by creating new platforms and business models.
-Sports fans have greater access to live games than ever before, with teams producing their own websites and sharing game highlights online through social media platforms.
+Today, the Internet has changed sports broadcasting in many ways, notably by creating new platforms and business models.
+Sports fans have greater access to live games, with teams producing their websites and sharing game highlights online through social media.
 Teams can also stream live games via subscription services such as Sling TV.
 Some broadcasters have even turned their websites into social media networks, with fans using their accounts to discuss games, share videos, and engage with other fans.

 Why Sports Broadcasters Should Learn From Other Industries

 Sports fans watch sports for two main reasons: to get exercise and to enjoy themselves.
 These two purposes explain why sports broadcasts are so successful and why there are so many sports shows on TV.
-Sports broadcasters are in the business of selling fun and entertainment, and their job is to sell it to as many people as possible.
+Sports broadcasters are selling fun and entertainment; their job is to sell it to as many people as possible.
 People aren’t going to watch sports because of statistics, stats alone, or for any other reason than to see a player do something amazing or fail miserably.
 They watch to see the human element of the sport.

 What Sports Broadcasters Need to Consider When Planning for the Future

 The sports media business is not static.
-There is a constant and steady evolution of how fans interact with athletes, teams, leagues, coaches, and broadcasters.
-All of these aspects change over time, affecting the way we consume and interact with sports.
+How fans interact with athletes, teams, leagues, coaches, and broadcasters constantly and steadily evolves over time, affecting how we consume and interact with sports.
 Fans have become more connected through social media.

 Athletes are more willing to speak publicly and make themselves available for media opportunities.
 Technology has changed how and when sports happen.
 Coaches are more comfortable giving up on games, players, and coaches to save money.
 And media organizations are trying to figure out how to monetize the digital world.
 All of these shifts are happening right now and will continue to affect the way fans interact with sports media in the future.